 The volleyball and girls' softball teams will have early release on days that matches are away (times noted on their schedule).
 Students who are riding to the match with another parent/guardian will need a note giving permission to be signed out early and to ride to the match with someone other than their own parent/guardian.
 If a student does not have a note, they cannot be signed out unless it is their own parent/guardian.
-If a student does not have a note, they cannot be signed out unless it is their own parent/guardian.
 It is the student's responsibility to collect and/or make up any work missed due to early release.
 Sports matches will not be an excuse for late or unfinished work.
 Coaches may NOT transport students to and from games or practices-Diocesan Policy.